awsdocs/amazon-eks-user-guide/doc_source/windows-support.md

 ## Renewing the VPC admission webhook certificate<a name="windows-certificate"></a>

 The certificate used by the VPC admission webhook expires one year after issue\.
-To avoid down time, it's important that you renew the cerificate before it expires\.
-You can check the expiration date of your current ceritificate with the following command\.
+To avoid down time, it's important that you renew the certificate before it expires\.
+You can check the expiration date of your current certificate with the following command\.

 ```
 kubectl get secret \